tomassams/tdt4173-machine-learning-project/README.md

 To run the notebook in Google Colab, click "Open in Colab" at the top of the notebook.

+## CNN visualization (extra)

+We built a website to show how the CNN model process features in an image.

+The repository is available at https://github.com/tomassams/tdt4173-cnn-visualization

+A live demo is available at https://tdt4173-cnn-visualization.netlify.app/.

 ## Project structure

 ```txt